lpaolini/AccentaG4/README.md

 ```
 P <zone info> <general info> <checksum>
 ```
-The “P” character has MARK parity.
+The “P” character, being the first byte of the message, has mark parity.

 \<zone info\> is a byte where each bit represents one zone LED: